snowplow/snowplowanalytics.com/_posts/2017-08-17-snowplow-r91-stonehenge-released-with-important-bug-fix.md

 <h3 id="lint">2.2 Lint command</h3>

-You can now lint you resolver file as well as your enrichments thanks to a `lint` command:
+You can now lint your resolver file as well as your enrichments thanks to a `lint` command:

 {% highlight bash %}
 ./snowplow-emr-etl-runner lint resolver    -r resolver.json